google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Setup

-In this codelab you will install the [keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation) on top of the Blockly sample app and then add code to create and use a custom `Cursor` and `Marker`.
+This codelab will demonstrate how to install the [keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation) on top of the Blockly sample app and then add code to create and use a custom `Cursor` and `Marker`.

 ### The application

-You will use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+Use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1. Run `npx @blockly/create-package app keyboard-navigation-codelab`.
-This will create your blockly application in the folder `keyboard-navigation-codelab`.
+This will create a blockly application in the folder `keyboard-navigation-codelab`.
-  1. `cd` into your new directory: `cd keyboard-navigation-codelab`.
+  1. `cd` into the new directory: `cd keyboard-navigation-codelab`.
   1. Install the [keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation):  `npm install @blockly/keyboard-navigation --save`
   1. Run `npm start` to start the server and run the sample application.
   1. The sample app will automatically run in the browser window that opens.

 ## Terminology

 A [**Marker**](https://developers.google.com/blockly/reference/js/blockly.marker_class) holds a location and is not movable.
+A marker is used to mark a location on the workspace, such as marking the spot where the user can drop a block from the toolbox.

 A [**Cursor**](https://developers.google.com/blockly/reference/js/blockly.cursor_class) is a marker that can move.
 It extends a `Blockly.Marker` but adds logic to allow the marker to move through the blocks, inputs, fields, connections and workspace coordinates.